Gnefil/Gnefil/README.md

 [![Kaggle](https://img.shields.io/badge/Kaggle-181717?logo=kaggle&logoColor=20BEFF)]([https://www.linkedin.com/in/lifengqiulin/](https://www.kaggle.com/lifengqiu))
 > Declare the birth of a legend, and nothing will hinder its composition.

-- 24-25 Artificial Intelligence Master Postgraduate 📖 at the University College London.
-Computer Science (HCI) Bachelor of Science graduated with Honours in First Class at the University of Manchester. 🎓
+## What's Recently
+- Recently learning 🔥 about vector-quantised VAE, cost-effectiveness of LLM fine-tuning, and biomedical image modelling.
+- Interested in all kinds of game-changing ideas and technologies, especially in areas of computer science and neuroscience, such as bio-inspired AI, BCI 🧠, VR 🥽, and exploring the immense universe 🌎🌕☄️🪐🚀.
+- Looking to collaborate on any cool ideas! ✨

+## Education and Experience
-- Master's thesis on perceptual-guided steganography, consisting of effective hiding payload in images, and embedding data aided by human visual system.
+- Distinction level (expected) Master of Science in Artificial Intelligence 📖 at the University College London.
+Master's thesis 📜 on perceptual-guided steganography, consisting of effective hiding payload in images, and embedding data aided by human visual system.
 Mentored and supervised by: Dr Kaan Akşit.
-- Did research-focused Student Placement at MSD as a Bioinformatic Scientist 🔬.
+- Yearly placement at MSD as a Bioinformatic Scientist 🔬.
 Supported and tackled many drug-discovery challenges in computational biology spaces, 🧬 mainly on Protein-Protein Interaction Networks.
 Mentored and supervised by Dr Wei Wei.
-- Bachelor's dissertation 📜 on *A Comparative Study of Motor Imagery Approaches in EEG-based Brain-Computer Interfaces*.
+- First Class Honours 🎓 Bachelor of Science in Computer Science (HCI) 📖 at the University of Manchester.
+Bachelor's dissertation 📜 on *A Comparative Study of Motor Imagery Approaches in EEG-based Brain-Computer Interfaces*.
 Mentored and supervised by: Dr Oliver Rhodes.
-- Have been a Workshop Executive for two years at the Data Science Society 📈 at the University of Manchester.
-- Interested in all kinds of game-changing ideas and technologies, especially in areas of computer science and neuroscience, such as bio-inspired AI, BCI 🧠, VR 🥽, and exploring the immense universe 🌎🌕☄️🪐🚀.
-- Recently learning 🔥 about vector-quantised VAE, cost-effectiveness of LLM fine-tuning, and biomedical image modelling.
-- Looking to collaborate on any cool ideas! ✨
+- Workshop executive in data science society, software engineer summer internship, AD brain network spreading models, PEFT in LLMs, etc.
 - Experience in ML dev and prod, data analysis and processing, web dev, LLM and CV.

 ## Tech Stack